Gary's Professional Interests

 Gary is a former Chairman of the Rochester Amateur Packet Society (a local packet club) and is a founding member of the Digital Communication Association of Perinton (DCAP, a more local packet club).
 Due to his interests in digital communications he is a de facto subscriber to wa2zkd's motto that "data should be seen and not heard".

-He has been on the Rochester Amateur Radio Association (RARA) Board of Directors for a while, is a member of their VE team and is currently the Vice President.
+He has been a member of the Rochester Amateur Radio Association (RARA) Board of Directors, he was a member of their VE team for 7 years and served as the club’s Vice President for 3 years.

 He also likes to watch and listen to aircraft.
 You can see the traffic above and around Rochester here.